A new study shows that most young adults “cringe” at the thought of checking their checking accounts.

 Because being in debt can feel overwhelming, it’s helpful to focus on what you can do instead of what you can’t.
 Mapping out what your financial goals are can help you stay disciplined and on a course that works for you.

 2. Make a budget, and stick to it

+That means mentally and physically.
 You don’t need a gym membership.
-Outdoor exercise, getting fresh air, going on a bike ride or a run all help improve your mood, and in turn, decrease your stress levels.
+Outdoor exercise and fresh air can help clear your mind.
+A bike ride or a run can help improve your mood and help lower your stress levels.
 Exercise releases endorphins, pleasure-causing chemicals that make us feel less stress and pain.
 And since exercising keeps your body in shape, it’s beneficial for both your body and your mind.

 Enlisting the help of a friend is always beneficial in therapy and your finances are no different.
 Talking about money is taboo to some, but you may be surprised to find a friend or family member of yours who wants to make a positive change in their life too.
 Open up and talk.
 Just like a spotter in the gym or exercise partner, you two can keep each other accountable while fixing your finances.